 If you’ve read our 10 Tips for Great Dinner Parties, you will know that when it comes to dinner party planning, I am not a laid-back person.
-Until the menu is set, I’m a super type A. Actually, I also obsess about how to keep foods warm for a party.
-I have researched this to death and thought I’d share my top 10 tips from many years of entertaining.
+Until the menu is set, I’m a super type A. Actually, I also obsess about how to keep foods warm.
+I have researched this to death and thought I’d share my top 10 tips on keeping foods warm from many years of entertaining.

 Tip #1: Cut yourself some slack